Robb Flynn: Career

 Machine Head's album The Blackening (2007) climbed to number 54 on the US Billboard after appearing on the charts only two weeks previously; it was also nominated for a Grammy Award, making it by far the band's most successful album.
 On June 11, 2007, Flynn received the Metal Hammer 2007 Golden God Award.
 In honor of Debbie Abono and Ronnie James Dio, Flynn recorded and released for free online a cover of Black Sabbath's "Die Young".
 Abono managed Flynn and Phil Demmel when they were members of Vio-lence.

 In December 2013, Flynn and fellow Machine Head guitarist Phil Demmel collaborated with online education site JamPlay.com to put together a series of guitar lessons for aspiring guitarists and members of JamPlay.

 Flynn had a break-in at his house in which several items, including guitars, were stolen.
 One guitar, the Washburn 333 or "Dimebolt", was given to him by Dimebag Darrell.
 In 2016, the "Dimebolt" guitar was returned to Flynn.
 Machine Head debuted at number 22 on the Billboard 200 chart, with Unto the Locust the band's highest performance.
 They also debuted at number 5 on the German music chart.
 The album has sold over 100,000 copies in the United States.

 Between 2020 and 2022—during the COVID-19 pandemic—Flynn hosted the "No Fuckin' Regrets" podcast on the GaS Digital Network.

 Personal life

 Flynn is married and has two sons.
 He is an atheist.
-He has talked extensively about his mental health issues, especially during the The More Things Change... era of Machine Head, and has admitted to suffering from depression, self-harm and bulimia.
+He has talked extensively about his mental health issues, especially during The More Things Change... era of Machine Head, and has admitted to suffering from depression, substance abuse, self-harm and bulimia.
+He was a victim of child sexual abuse at the age of five, and had intense cluster headaches as a result of the trauma; he wrote the songs "Five" on The Burning Red and "Trephination" on Supercharger about the experience, but refuses to perform them live.